rmjarvis/TreeCorr/README.rst

 3. Install
 ^^^^^^^^^^

-   You can then install TreeCorr in the normal way with setup.py.
+   You can then install TreeCorr from the local distribution.
 Typically this would be the command::

-        python setup.py install
+        pip install .

    If you don't have write permission in your python distribution, you might need to use::

-        python setup.py install --user
+        pip install . --user

    In addition to installing the Python module ``treecorr``, this will install the executables ``corr2`` and ``corr3`` in a ``bin`` folder somewhere on your